Proxy Requests

 5. Remove the new proxy from the environment settings and save your edits.

-You can override the proxy configurations for local development by setting environment variables.
+In local development, you can override the proxy configurations using environment variables.

 Set an environment variable called SSR_PROXY1 to override the first element in the proxyConfigs array, set one called SSR_PROXY2 to override the second element, and so on.